8thwall/web/gettingstarted/xrsumerian/README.md

 On the right pane, there should be a `Camera` category.
 Check the `Main Camera` option on it.
 If you previously renamed a camera "Delete me", then delete that camera from the scene.

+Next, open up `src/app.js`.
+Edit `YOUR_AWS_REGION` to be the AWS region in which you created your Sumerian scene.

 ## Publishing a Sumerian Scene
 Within the Sumerian scene, you should see a `Publish` button on the top right.
 Click the `Publish` button, then click `Host Privately`, then `Publish`.